yandaichn/yandaichn.github.io/_pages/awards.md

 * **Best Paper Award** at the Annual Conference of ACM SIG on Measurement and Evaluation (SIGMETRICS), 2025.
   *Paper title: Adversarial Network Optimization under Bandit Feedback: Maximizing Utility in Non-Stationary Multi-Hop Networks.*
 * **1st Place** in ACM Student Research Competition (SRC) held at SIGMETRICS, 2025.
+  *Paper title: Resource Allocation to Strategic Agents under Cost Constraints.*
-  *Advances to the ACM SRC Grand Finals in March 2026.*
+  *Advancing to the ACM SRC Grand Finals in March 2026.*

 ## Fellowship and Scholarship
 * **Outstanding Graduate** named by Beijing (*5%*), by Tsinghua (*2%*), and by Yao Class (*10%*), 2024.